We're evolving. Mercer is now part of the new, expanded Marsh brand

 Your super end of financial year checklist

-With the end of the financial year approaching quickly, here are some important things to consider helping you to boost your super prior to June 30.
+With the end of the financial year approaching quickly, here are some important things to consider helping you to boost your super, if appropriate, prior to June 30.

-Through the power of compound earnings, every dollar you contribute to your super will help you to live the retirement you dream of.
-Our EOFY checklist, along with your financial adviser, will assist you in assessing the most effective ways to contribute to super leading up to June 30.
+Through the power of compound earnings, every dollar you contribute to your super may help you better fund your retirement savings.
+Our EOFY checklist, along with your financial adviser, will assist you in assessing whether you can make additional, voluntary contributions to super prior to June 30, and if so, whether that would be appropriate for you and the most effective way to do it.

 First, it’s worth reminding ourselves of the contribution caps applicable to your super.